-Examples of Integrity from the eyes of a Marine.
+Examples of Integrity Through the Eyes of a Marine

 Marines often go on long troop movements by foot taking all of their combat gear.
 This includes everything that they need in combat from wearing their flak jacket, carrying their e-tools, to extra socks and boots.
 These movements generally go through rough terrain for very long distances.

 The Commanding General had received word that some of his lower ranking officers were not packing all their gear in their packs in order to make them lighter.
 In fact he heard that some of them were actually placing cardboard boxes in their packs to make them look full but would weigh practically nothing.

 The General decided to conduct a little experiment.

 He put out the order that they would be going on another long force march through one of the toughest areas yet.
 A force march is a long fast paced march that Marine often took.
 This time however the General was asking them to go through an area that included many obstacles including sharp rocks and thick thorny brushes.

 The day of the force march came and the General asked his young officers to make sure their Marines had all their gear.
 He instructed them to personally inspect their packs for the proper gear.

 After doing so the force march got under way.